 \item The MZR of our sample is in agreement with observations.
 The effective yields show a large diversity in agreement with observations, particularly for sub-MW systems.
-There is a global agreement with predictions from analytical models that allow mass-loss.
-Galaxies have also accreted gas which tend to be lower metallicity than the star-forming ISM, particularly for sub-MW systems, although there is a large variation.
-It remains to be analysed the relative impact of inflows and outflows.
+There is a global agreement with predictions from analytical models that allow mass loss.
+Galaxies also have accreted gas that tends to have a lower metallicity than the star-forming ISM, particularly for sub-MW systems, although there is a large variation.
+The relative impact of inflows and outflows remains to be analysed.

 \item Sub-MW galaxies have a higher fraction of their current total oxygen mass in the gas phase (i.e. ISM or CGM) and have higher fractions of expelled mass at $z = 0$ than higher-mass galaxies.
 This implies that sub-MW galaxies are more affected by outflows.
-We find that in galaxies with $\rm M_{*} < 10^{8.7}~\rm M_{\odot}$, the CGM contains between 10 and 40 per cent of the oxygen mass within $\rvir$, whereas in more massive galaxies, this fraction drops below 10 per cent.
-For sub-MW-mass galaxies, an equivalent to approximately $10–60$ per cent of the present-day oxygen mass has been expelled into the IGM, while in more massive galaxies, this fraction is less than 10 per cent.
-In addition, most of the oxygen in the CGM is in form of low ions gas for $M_{*} < 10^{8.7}~\rm M_{\odot}$.
+We find that in galaxies with $\rm M_{*} < 10^{8.7}~\rm M_{\odot}$, the CGM contains between 10 and 40 percent of the oxygen mass within $\rvir$, whereas in more massive galaxies, this fraction drops below 10 percent.
+For sub-MW-mass galaxies, an equivalent to approximately $10–60$ percent of the present-day oxygen mass has been expelled into the IGM, while in more massive galaxies, this fraction is less than 10 percent.
+In addition, most of the oxygen in the CGM is in the form of low ion gas for $M_{*} < 10^{8.7}~\rm M_{\odot}$.
 This component seems to be a metal reservoir in the CGM of these galaxies.

-\item We obtain mass-loading factor between $\eta_{\rm out} \sim$ 0.7-6 for the unbound outflows and $\eta_{\rm ex} \sim 0.6-5.7$ for the expelled mass rate for $z \leq 0.5$.
+\item We obtain a mass-loading factor between $\eta_{\rm out} \sim$ 0.7-6 for the unbound outflows and $\eta_{\rm ex} \sim 0.6-5.7$ for the expelled mass rate for $z \leq 0.5$.
 This is consistent with observations of local dwarf galaxies \citep{mcquinn2019} and field galaxies \citep{forster2019}.
 We find no clear signals of correlation between the mass-loading factor and the circular velocity in this redshift range.

 \item At $z\sim 1$ we obtain mass-loading factors within the range $\eta_{\rm out} \sim$ 0.6-4 for the unbound outflows and $\eta_{\rm ex} \sim 0-2$ for the expelled mass rate, and for $z\sim 2$ between $\eta_{\rm out,ex} \sim 0-3$ for the unbound outflows and for the expelled mass rate.
 The negative correlation is stronger at higher redshift ($z\sim 2$) with a linear fit $\eta_{\rm out} \sim \Vc^{-0.71}$.
 This suggests that the progenitors of sub-MW galaxies are more affected by SN outflows than those of higher-mass galaxies.
 The negative correlation is stronger at $z\sim 2$ as progenitors of the selected galaxies are more actively forming stars, have more frequent minor and major mergers, and lower potential wells. \end{enumerate}